davidramos-om/merkle-trees/README.md

 # Merkle Tree in Blockchain

-Get a block hash from the Bitcoin blockchain and build a Merkle Tree from it.
+1. Get a block hash from the Ethereum blockchain and build a Merkle Tree from it.

+2. Display demo of the Merkle Tree.

 <div
 align="center"